michael-grotelueschen/amicus/README.md

 #Amicus
 ### Overview
 The Supreme Court consists of nine justices who decide cases brought before them by petitioners.
 The petitioners' opponents in a case are called respondents.
 The court's decisions are based in part on oral arguments, during which the attorneys for both the petitioners and respondents answer questions from the justices.
-It turns out that the behavior of the attorneys and justices during oral argument can predict the court's decisions.

-The purpose of Amicus is to predict Supreme Court decisions based on oral arguments.
+The purpose of Amicus is to predict Supreme Court decisions based on the behavior of attorneys and justices during oral arguments.

 ![alt text](/court.jpg)